sir-deenicus/EvolutionaryBayes/README.md

 ```
 **Hyper-parameters (*not implemented yet)***

 To get good results, HMC requires parameter tuning.
 I believe one way to do this is with hyper-gradients.
-After a small number of samples are drawn, their mean is taken and used to compute the log probability of some validation sample.
-The loss is then used to tune the gradients to adjust gradient step size and number of leap frog steps.
-A similar thing can be done for a mass matrix.
-Indeed, a wilder idea would be to search for a matrix that random projects up according to some fixed matrix into the matrix or diagonal of appropriate dimension.
-That sort of unmotivated hail mary is done all the time in neural networks and I think is part of the community's strength.
+After a small number of samples are drawn and used to compute the log probability of some validation sample.
+The loss is then used to tune the gradients, adjusting gradient step size and number of leap frog steps.
+Could a similar thing can be done for the mass matrix?

 **Evolutionary Methods**